Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 If any person or persons or corporation shall hereafter set up a plant for manufacturing purposes within the limits of said Town, the Council shall have power to remit the levying of taxes imposed thereon for Town purposes for a period not exceeding ten years; but such remission of taxes shall remain in the discretion of Council.

-No circus, menagerie, theatrical or minstrel company, or exhibition of any kind shall be exhibited, or bills posted, or street parade had therefor within the limits of said Town; nor shall any person or persons, or corporation, open or set up, or attempt to open or set up therein, any pool or billiard room, or any other room or device for amusement, for which a charge is made, direct or indirect; nor any temporary or transient place of business, for the purpose of selling or offering for sale, by auction or otherwise, goods, wares or merchandise; or peddle, take orders for the delivery of goods, wares and merchandise within the limits of said town, without first having obtained permission of Council, which shall have power to issue license therefor, the charge for which shall remain in its discretion.
+No circus, menagerie, theatrical or minstrel company, or exhibition of any kind shall be exhibited, or bills posted, or street parade had therefore within the limits of said Town; nor shall any person or persons, or corporation, open or set up, or attempt to open or set up therein, any pool or billiard room, or any other room or device for amusement, for which a charge is made, direct or indirect; nor any temporary or transient place of business, for the purpose of selling or offering for sale, by auction or otherwise, goods, wares or merchandise; or peddle, take orders for the delivery of goods, wares and merchandise within the limits of said town, without first having obtained permission of Council, which shall have power to issue license therefore, the charge for which shall remain in its discretion.

 Provided that the foregoing provision shall not apply to entertainments of any sort by the citizens of said Town, nor to any farmer, trucker or fisherman selling produce or sea food of his own growing or catch; nor to any salesman taking orders from, or selling to, any licensed merchant of said Town.